 Oh, well, that's good news.

-None of this is good news Lennie Magrath!
-It's all a grueling nightmare and you mark my word those resposible will pay dearly!
+None of this is good news, Lenny Magrath!
+It's all a grueling nightmare and you mark my word those responsible will pay dearly!

 Crimes of the Heart We all have crimes of the heart.....sad, true, and blissful....at times...this film covers all the territory.
 Based on the successful play this film gathered an ensemble of some of the most talented actors and actresses of our time, which includes Sissy Spacek, Sam Shepard, Tess Harper, Diane Keaton, and Jessica Lange.
 Taking place in the south, we follow the story of a family's relationship and how they are dealing with their sister shooting her husband.
 With the strong female cast we can't help but to feel their pain through their emotions, relationship with each other, and how they deal with life.
 Great strong character choices, yet sisters with something even greater in common....love of family, and loyalty.
 There are many lessons to learn in this film and one of the most important is you can't turn your back on your family, even when you run away they will be there for you.
 The acting is superb, the honesty is great and in all a wonderful film to see.
 A true classic!!
 When family gathers....everything comes out.

 4 of 7 people found this review helpful.